stridecolossus/jove-blog/blog/part-5-terrain/panama.md

 * In fact the `extensions` method is the only such instance in the GLFW or Vulkan APIs.

-* An invalid array length cannot be bounds checked since the off-heap memory must be resized using the unsafe `reinterpret` method, this can result in a JVM crash.
+* An invalid array length cannot be bounds checked since the off-heap memory must be resized using the unsafe `reinterpret` method, which can result in a JVM crash.

 ### Default Registry